 Currency fluctuations don’t just affect your holiday spending money – but your investments and pension too.
 Brexit negotiations mean sterling has had a turbulent time over the past couple of years and the pound slumped in mid-September as fears of a no-deal Brexit grew.
-With the UK due to leave the European Union on 29 March, it’s safe to say there will be some turbulent times for sterling ahead.
+With the UK likely to leave the European Union on 31st October, it’s safe to say there will be some turbulent times for sterling ahead.

 Personal finance journalist Emma Lunn takes a look at the basic issues so you can work out how they might affect your nest egg.

 Currencies, like other asset classes, fluctuate based on supply and demand.
 Most of the world's currencies are bought and sold based on flexible exchange rates, meaning their prices fluctuate based on supply and demand in the foreign exchange market.
 The foreign exchange (or “forex”) market is notoriously volatile and unpredictable, so foreseeing currency movements is fraught with risk.